Pac-12 Conference: Conference re-build and expansion (2024–2026)

 On September 30, 2024, it was announced that Gonzaga would join the conference as its eighth full member, but since Gonzaga does not field football, the conference still needed an eighth football-playing member to retain FBS eligibility.

-As the Pac-12 looked to add their final required member, Texas State, due to a host of preferred reasons, was largely been seen as the favorite.
+As the Pac-12 looked to add their final required member, Texas State, due to a host of preferred reasons, was largely seen as the favorite.
 New Mexico State, was floated around as a backup emergency option to get to FBS eligibility if talks with Texas State had fallen through.
 Saint Mary's (non-football) was also mentioned during this time to boost the conference's basketball abilities.

 On June 30, 2025, it was announced that Texas State would join the Pac-12 as its ninth full member and eighth football member, cementing the conference's eligibility for the FBS.
 It was subsequently reported that the conference was also seeking at least one football-only affiliate to allow for an eight-game conference schedule, with Memphis, UTSA, and Rice named as potential candidates.
-In September of 2025, it was reported that the Pac-12 was unlikely to add another football playing conference member by 2026, with the conference instead looking towards a timeframe of 2027 to add one of the previously discussed American Conference members.
+In September 2025, it was reported that the Pac-12 was unlikely to add another football playing conference member by 2026, with the conference instead looking towards a timeframe of 2027 to add one of the previously discussed American Conference members.
 For 2026, the conference instead looked to enter a scheduling agreement with a fellow Group of Six conference, largely believed to be Conference USA, to get the same schedule benefits, to help all conference members get an additional game to help fill out their schedules, as most Pac-12 teams at this time had only scheduled 3–4 non-conference games, so combined with a 7-game conference slate, conference members only had 10–11 regular season games scheduled on the books.
+The Pac-12 would later adopt an in-conference "flex-game" model, the first of its kind in college football, to add the additional game to its members' schedules.